ivanceras/rust-vim-setup/README.md

 <ESC>   - back to default mode, where you can issue commands in vi
 :w      - write/save the file, you are editing
 :wqa    - save the file, then quit the editor closing vi including the files tab
 ```

 * You don't really have to quit `wq` the editor, whenever you want to go back to the shell to build the project.
 A convenient way, is to open a new tab in a terminal via `<CTRL>` `<SHIFT>` `t`
 and issue you `cargo build --release` commands from there.
 That way, you don't loose state of your editor,
 i.e. you can undo `u` or redo `<CTRL>` `r` your code changes when needed

 ## Try to `vi`ew some files

 ```sh

 vi main.rs
 ```

-* It should look like this
+* It should look something like this

 ![](https://raw.githubusercontent.com/ivanceras/rust-vim-setup/master/rust-vim.png)

 ## A helpful vim cheatsheet at
 * http://vim.rtorr.com/

 ## Install in one go for the lazy or those who never have used their vim before